-Branchless banking ( $\mathcal{BB}$ ) represents a significantly cheaper alternative to conventional branch-based banking that allows financial institutions and other commercial actors to offer financial services outside traditional bank premises by using delivery channels like retail agents, mobile phone etc. $\mathcal{BB}$ can be used to substantially increase the financial services outreach to the un-banked communities.
+Branchless Banking (BB) represents a significantly cheaper alternative to conventional branch-based banking that allows financial institutions and other commercial players to offer financial services outside traditional bank premises by using delivery channels like retail agents, mobile phone etc. BB can be used to substantially increase the financial services outreach to the un-banked communities.
 Provision of enabling regulatory environment by careful risk-reward balancing is necessary to use such models.
-In line with its responsibility to promote financial inclusion without risking the safety and soundness of banking system, SBP issued a policy paper on regulatory framework for mobile banking in Pakistan which clearly stipulated SBP's strategy for promoting branchless banking in Pakistan.
-These guidelines are being issued as part of the broader strategy to create enabling regulatory environment to promote Bank-led Model of branchless banking.
-The primary audiences of these guidelines are - obviously -financial institutions (Commercial Banks, Islamic Banks, Microfinance Banks and Development Finance Institutions) desirous to undertake branchless banking.
-However, as financial institutions cannot take on $\mathcal{BB}$ without the help of other market players like telecom companies, technology service providers, agents etc., these guidelines are also helpful for other parties to understand their roles and responsibilities.
+In line with its responsibility to promote financial inclusion without risking the safety and soundness of banking system, SBP issued a policy paper on regulatory framework for branchless banking in Pakistan which clearly stipulated SBP's strategy for promoting branchless banking in Pakistan.
+These regulations are being issued as part of the broader strategy to create enabling regulatory environment to promote Bank-led Model of branchless banking.
+These regulations are applicable to financial institutions (Commercial Banks, Islamic Banks and Microfinance Banks) desirous to undertake branchless banking.
+However, as financial institutions cannot take on BB without the help of other market players like telecom companies, technology service providers, agents etc., knowledge of these regulations is also helpful for other parties to understand their roles and responsibilities.